-But to look at where horror has come and how it’s changed overtime, I think it’s fair to say that Black Sunday remains his most influential.
+But to look at where horror has come and how it’s changed over time, I think it’s fair to say that Black Sunday remains his most influential.
 Not only did it immediately spawn imitators in the 1960s, it helped to kick off a longstanding parade of supernatural revenge movies, so many films centered on women using witchcraft as a means to find some sense of control.
-It was also incredibly violent for its time, another trademark of Bava’s, and the glimpses of torture also inspired many features to expand upon that imagery and push the boundaries even further.
+It was also incredibly violent for its time, another trademark of Bava’s.
+And the glimpses of torture also inspired many features to expand upon that imagery and push the boundaries even further.

 Looking at the scope and evolution of the genre since its release, there’s a direct line from Black Sunday to Mark of the Devil, Hellraiser, The Craft and so many more in between.
 What’s amazing, though, is how deep that influence feels at the moment.
 There appear to be more movies borrowing from Bava’s classic now than there have been in years.
 That’s a good thing, though.
-It’s incredibly exciting that filmmakers today are still looking to the most influential classics and getting inspired.
+It’s incredibly exciting that filmmakers are still looking to the most influential classics and getting inspired.
 It’s not only happening with this film, either.
 Jordan Peele has eagerly reminded people of the influence Night of the Living Dead had on Get Out.

 In much the same way, Black Sunday has a clear influence on movies like Lords of Salem, Autopsy of Jane Doe and The Witch.
-Each of those features borrow something different, be it the surrealism, the building, stark tone or simply the mood and atmosphere, but the inspiration is still clear in each.
+Each of those features borrow something different, be it the surrealism, the stark tone or simply the mood and atmosphere, but the inspiration is clear in each.

 It’s also, in the overall pantheon of horror, completely its own thing.
-Yes, it’s gothic horror first and foremost, but there are so many elements of so many other sub-genres that are mixed into Black Sunday and stirred until they no longer represent the individual ingredients and simply become one delicious meal that stands apart on its own.
+Yes, it’s gothic horror first and foremost, but there are so many elements of so many other sub-genres that are mixed into Black Sunday and stirred until they no longer represent the individual ingredients and simply become one delicious entity that stands on its own.

 Autopsy of Jane Doe, on the other hand, feels completely different from Black Sunday… at first.
-Once the backstory is made clear, it turns out that for all of those differences, Jane Doe is (SPOILER) a witch revenge film of incredibly similar nature to Black Sunday, it’s just told in an entirely new way.
+Once the backstory is made clear, it turns out that for all of those differences, Jane Doe is (SPOILER) a witch revenge film of incredibly similar nature to Black Sunday, it’s just told in an entirely different way.